cowboydaniel/Arduino-IDE/android/ANDROID_ROADMAP.md

 ### What Gets Built
 - Arduino CLI compiled for ARM64 architecture
+- Gradle packaging of Arduino CLI and assets using the Qt for Android deployment pipeline
 - Sketch verification (compile without upload)
 - Build output console with error parsing
 - Compiler error detection with clickable line numbers